Introduction

 Otterhead Hydroelectricity Turbine Project

 A new hydroelectric turbine will provide clean power to a Forest School near Taunton.
 It will replace a noisy and polluting diesel generator at the site which is part of the Otterhead Estate.
-Work is now underway and once complete the new turbine will deliver significant savings and provide a useful teaching tool by restoring an important heritage feature – water was originally used at Otterhead to power a mill.
+Work is now underway and once complete the new turbine will deliver significant savings and provide a useful teaching tool by restoring an important heritage feature.
+The water was originally used at Otterhead to power a mill.
 The new sustainable power source will also allow the Coach House buildings to be used to host a much wider range of community events such as meetings, performances and celebrations.

 You can read more on the Otterhead Estate Facebook page.